What the law actually gives you: data broker rights by state

 Can I remove my data from brokers if my state has no privacy law?

 Yes, in many cases.
 Most major data brokers offer opt-out processes to all US residents, regardless of state law.
 They do this partly because it is easier to maintain one process nationwide, and partly because they operate in California and must comply with CCPA anyway.
-Submit opt-out requests directly on each broker's website.
+Submit removal requests directly on each broker's website.
 The key difference: without a state law backing you, you have no legal recourse if the broker ignores your request.

 What is a data broker registry, and why does it matter?